sarahjahan/sarahjahan/README.md

-# Hi 👋  I'm Sarah~
+# hey there, i'm sarah! ✨
-### A design-minded full-stack developer from Toronto with a focus on beautiful interfaces and experiences. 👩🏽‍💻
+### a design-minded full-stack developer from Toronto with a focus on beautiful interfaces and experiences. 👩🏽‍💻

 - 🔭 Check out my latest project: [PixelPath](https://pixelpath-kappa.vercel.app/) built using React, Node.js, Express, and MySQL.
 - 🌱 I’m currently transitioning into Software Engineering, specializing in front-end web development.